- Save money - up to 88 percent of self-support tuition

 - Management Information Systems

-Rising Scholars classes are taught on-site at participating high schools
+classes taught on-site at participating high schools

 Become a Rising Scholars Instructor

 The NSU Rising Scholars Program is the only such program in South Dakota that is accredited by the National Alliance for Concurrent Enrollment Partnerships (NACEP).
-The Rising Scholars Program met NACEP standards designed to ensure quality in the areas of curriculum, faculty, student services, assessment and evaluation.
+The Rising Scholars Program has met NACEP standards designed to ensure quality in the areas of curriculum, faculty, student services, assessment and evaluation.
 Visit www.nacep.org for more information.